Tuesday, October 14, 2025

 In 1959, at age 17, he entered the road transport industry.
 Over time, he became a pioneer in using road trains across Western Australia; he built flexible and adaptable fleets to meet evolving client needs.
 Beyond commercial smarts, he was an advocate for driver safety and public welfare—donating his time and influence to improve standards in the transport sector.

-Ron later built a family with his beloved wife Evelyn, and together they raised three daughters: Sherri, Samantha, and Naomi.
+Ron later built a family with his beloved wife Evelyn, and together they raised four daughters: Kerri, Sherri, Samantha, and Naomi.
+He also raised and fostered four children: David, Jessica, Myrthle and Khristine.
 His deep love for his family was well known to those around him, and his devotion to them was as constant as his dedication to community service.

 How the family remembers him